1-8 Basic concepts

 CELL BOUNDARIES – 2

-In many tissues, it is much easier to identify cell boundaries than in was in the liver section.
+In many tissues it may be easier to identify cell boundaries than in the liver section.

-The image in this pageshows epithelial cells line the internal cavity (the “lumen”) of the small intestine.
-These epithelial cells are supoorted by connective tissue.
+The image shows epithelial cells that line the internal cavity (the “lumen”) of the small intestine.
+They are suported by a layer of connective tissue.

-Many cell boundaries can be observed.
-Watch examples of cells with defined boundaries after placing the mouse or clicking over the image.
+Several cell boundaries can be observed.
+Some of them are highlighted after placing the mouse or clicking over the image.

-Look closely the image and notice other epithelial cells whose boundaries are visible.
+Look closely at the image and notice other epithelial cells with visible boundaries.

 Small intestine.
 Hematoxylin and eosin.
 Medium magnification.